👉 This is your guide to making irresistible sales presentations (tips + examples).

-1. Use These 2 Easy Steps to Design a Solid Cover Slide
+1. Use These 2 Steps to Design a Great Cover Slide

-Look, I’d like you to think of your presentation cover slide as the packaging of a product.
-And I’d like you to do that for one main reason.
+Think of your presentation cover slide as the packaging of a product.

 Studies suggested that the packaging design elements have an influence on choosing, getting attracted, like, purchase the product and considering packaging as a brand promotion vehicle.

 Bottom line: Great cover slides make it crystal clear what it’s all about.
 It’s a no brainer.